Working in Tampere

 People at work

-Tampere, and Finland in general, continues to grow and learn although some things we have gotten right for some time now.
-We have a great work-life balance and employee friendly working hours and flexibilities.
+Tampere, and Finland in general, is still growing and learning but what we have gotten right for some time now is the fact that we have a great work-life balance, employee friendly working hours, and flexibilities.
 We understand that people do have a life outside work and we recognise and respect that.
 The city of Tampere has a vibrant innovative ecosystem, a growing start-up scene and plenty of work opportunities in health, technology, ICT, film industry and more.

 Finnish Working Life